How Long to Charge a Motorcycle Battery?

 How to Keep Your Battery Charged

-To get the most life from your battery you need to keep it optimally charged and not allow it to get too drained.
+To get the most life from your battery you need to keep it optimally charged with a smart charger and not allow it to get too drained.
 There are some easy steps you can take to keep your battery ready to go.

 Keep it on a charger